-Having a clear understanding of Arctic char diet is important when managing this species in changing Arctic ecosystems.
-Fisheries management of Arctic char in the Kivalliq region should focus on promoting char health and sustainability, but it should also consider potential impacts to the entire food web by examining short and long-term diet patterns and trophic structuring as a way to identify potential shifts in foraging as a result of changing conditions or perturbations the ecosystem.
+Management of Arctic char fisheries in the Kivalliq region should focus on promoting char health and sustainability, but it should also consider potential impacts to the entire food web by examining short and long-term diet patterns and trophic structuring as a way to identify potential shifts in foraging as a result of changing conditions or perturbations the ecosystem.
 Ecosystem-based approaches to management are now becoming an increasingly popular framework for conservation efforts, especially within the marine environment.
-Indeed, a primary objective of DFO Sustainable Fisheries Framework (SSF) is to establish ecosystem-based approaches to fisheries management and this management approach is increasingly being used across Canada.
+Indeed, a primary objective of the DFO Sustainable Fisheries Framework (SSF) is to establish ecosystem-based approaches to fisheries management and this management approach is increasingly being used across Canada.
 Ecosystem-based management also allows for comparisons between historical baseline information and contemporary findings, which in turn have supported the conservation of species and critical biological integrity within this ecosystem.
 Indeed, observing changes within the marine food web through methods of diet analysis for culturally and economically important species, such as the Arctic char, will be crucial for informing future management decisions.
-Using the results from future studies will provide important baseline information for future research and assist in the successful implementation of ecosystem-based management across Arctic environments.
+Using the results from this study will provide important baseline information for future research and assist in the successful implementation of ecosystem-based management across Arctic environments.

 The SSF also aims to manage fisheries through the implementation of Integrated Fisheries Management Plans (IFMPs).
 The long-term objective for this fishery involves the eventual development of an IFMP which includes, among other things, information on the biology and ecology of Arctic char that will help make informed manage decisions.
-Thus, the results of future work will be relevant for inclusion in an eventual IFMP for Arctic char in the region that will include the most recent biological and stock status information on this species.
-Additionally, the data collected as part of future project will increase our understanding of food-web dynamics in the region which will be directly relevant for developing ecosystem-based approaches to fisheries management.
+Thus, the results of this work will be relevant for inclusion in an eventual IFMP for Arctic char in the region that will include the most recent biological and stock status information on this species.
+Additionally, the data collected as part of this project will increase our understanding of food-web dynamics in the region which will be directly relevant for developing ecosystem-based approaches to fisheries management.

-All told, future studies such as this will provide important baseline information on the foraging of anadromous Arctic char in the marine environment, particularly in the Coral Harbour region of Nunavut.
-Exploring the diet of anadromous char in different areas along the Kivalliq coast and across Nunavut will provide a clearer picture of char diet across this species' range and if the results observed here for the Coral Harbour area are common in other areas of the territory.
+All told, the results of this study provide important baseline information on the foraging of anadromous Arctic char in the marine environment, particularly in the Naujaat region of Nunavut.
+Exploring the diet of anadromous char in different areas along the Kivalliq coast and across Nunavut will provide a clearer picture of char diet across this species' range and if the results observed here for the Naujaat area are common in other areas of the territory.
 With the continuing impacts of climate change and the poleward migration of temperate species, additional diet studies on Arctic char will be crucial for examining potential shifts in the food web structure.
 This study now provides important baseline data that could be used to test for such shifts in diet and/or trophic positioning, the results of which should prove to be valuable in future ecosystem-based management initiatives.
 Given the historic data poor conditions of Arctic char in the Kivalliq region, future research studies should build off of this project, incorporating methods of stable isotope and fatty acid analysis to examine diet shifts over longer periods of time.
 Results from this research will be a key component of ensuring the long-term sustainability of species and the integrity of changing Arctic ecosystems through the holistic approach of ecosystem-based management.